Joe Rogan: The Platform-Proof Creator

 What I like even less, is the institutional, systemic myopia being imposed (and, no I'm not a right-winger and voted for the dog with the least fleas in Biden, lol)

-@nils+every over 2 years ago
+@nils+every almost 3 years ago

 Disclaimer: I do watch the Podcast (not every episode but some) so I'm also biased in as much as I like some of it.
 It's worth noting that the term Anti-Vaxxer has become a bit overloaded, it conjures an image of people who believe that a vaccine turns you magnetic and that Bill Gates puts tracking chips in them while what is discussed on the Podcast is vastly different to the point that I would consider that term used in bad faith.